 APHA testified at the first congressional hearing held to discuss the AIDS epidemic.

 It teaches us out how cope with a crisis

 Get Ready Day’s preparedness information is educational and beneficial, so Americans can learn the best strategies to prepare for — and cope with — disastrous situations.
-With online toolkits, social media resources and local events, Get Ready Day’s information is easy to access, so make sure you take advantage, read up, and follow through with their many preparedness and survival tips.
+With online toolkits, social media resources and local events, Get Ready Day’s information is easy to access, so make sure you take advantage, read up and follow through.

-Dangerous, unexpected situations are nerve-wrecking, stressful and unsettling, but thanks to Get Ready Day, we can stay a little calmer.
-Because of all the helpful information that circulates on Get Ready Day, we can relax a little bit knowing we have the supplies and knowledge to better handle emergency situations.
+Dangerous, unexpected situations are nerve-wracking, stressful and unsettling, but thanks to Get Ready Day, we can stay a little calmer.
+Because of all the helpful information that circulates on Get Ready Day, we can chill out knowing we have the supplies and knowledge to better handle emergencies.

-It makes our health and safety a top priority
+It puts health and safety at the top of our list

-Get Ready Day is all about making sure we know how to best respond to an emergency situation — no matter what it may be.
-Not only does this day help us feel equipped to deal with unsafe circumstances, but it also confirms that APHA has our best interest at heart.
+Get Ready Day is all about making sure we know how to best respond to any emergency situation.
+Not only does this help us feel equipped to deal with unsafe circumstances, but it also confirms that APHA cares about our survival.